Woman killed by St. Patrick's Day parade float in Louisville

 Louisville Metro Police Department

-The float stopped and medical first responders rushed her to University Hospital, where she succumbed to her injures shortly after arrival, LMPD added.
+The float stopped and medical first responders rushed her to University Hospital, where she died shortly after she arrived, police added.

 "I am so sorry to hear about the tragic accident that took a woman’s life at today’s St. Patrick’s Day Parade," Louisville Mayor Craig Greenberg said in a statement.